Dhanabhon/python-google-drive-downloader/README.md

 ```

 ## NOTE
-The file token.json stores the user's access and refresh tokens, and is created automatically when the authorization flow completes for the first time.
+- The file token.json stores the user's access and refresh tokens, and is created automatically when the authorization flow completes for the first time.
+- Python Google Drive Downloader has been tested on the macOS 12.6